portworx/katacoda-scenarios/portworx-install-kubernetes-2-6/step1.md

 We will begin with a quick tour of the lab environment.
 This lab consists of a multi-node kubernetes cluster which has been deployed exclusively for you.
 This is a sandbox environment.
 Feel free to play around.
 The lab session will expire in 60 minutes.

-# Envionment Load
+# Envionment

-Before we begin, wait for the kubernetes cluster to become ready.
+Before we begin, wait for the Kubernetes cluster to become ready.
 This is a 4 node cluster is being cleaned so we can install Portworx.
+If you see Portworx installed using this command, you should see it become uninstalled shorts.
 Check status:
 `watch kubectl get po -n kube-system -l name=portworx`{{execute}}

-When you see "No resources found" you can click `clear`{{execute}}
+When you see "No resources found" you can click ```clear```{{execute interrupt}}

 # Check the K8s Status
 >>Q1: How many master nodes do you see in the cluster?<<